1922 Auckland Rugby League season: City v Tongariro

-The Tongariro team was “made up of Maori players drawn from the scattered settlements of the King Country” according to the New Zealand Herald match report, though were missing some of their best players.
+The Tongariro team was "made up of Maori players drawn from the scattered settlements of the King Country" according to the New Zealand Herald match report, though were missing some of their best players.
 The Auckland Star reported that many of their players were graduates of Te Aute College.

 City v Huntly

-Huntly came to Auckland as the South Auckland (Waikato) champions and were expected to provide a stern test to City however after a competitive first half they fell away badly in the second half with City ending up running in 11 tries.
+Huntly came to Auckland as the South Auckland (Waikato) champions and were expected to provide a stern test to City however after a competitive first half with the scores tied at 11-11 at the break, they fell away badly in the second half with City ending up running in 11 tries.
+The match was the last of the season for City and saw them score a total of 444 points in total.
+Ben Davidson with three more tries finished with 20 tries from 17 games.

 Lower grades

 There were 7 lower grades in 1922 if you include the Sixth Grade which was split into an A and B grade and the Cadet Competition.
 Mr. G. Davis donated a trophy for the junior club with the most points and it was won by Richmond, with City second and Ponsonby third.